Sugar Land Hospital & ER Care Diagnostic Services

 What is a Flu Test?

 Additional blood work may be needed, which could include a CBC test (described above).
-The most common method for diagnosing the flu is an “antigen” test which involves using a swab to collect a culture of the nose and throat, then having a St. Michael’s lab technician process the culture.
-A St. Michael’s Emergency Room doctor would evaluate the culture.
+The most common method in diagnostic services for the flu is an “antigen” test which involves using a swab to collect a culture of the nose and throat, then having a St. Michael’s lab technician process the culture.
+A St. Michael’s staff doctor would evaluate the culture.

 Test results can be developed very quickly so the attending doctor can decide what type of treatment (if any) is appropriate.
 Since the flu is a viral condition, the doctor will generally treat the symptoms.
 If the patient is diagnosed with bacterial pneumonia, he or she would be put on an antibiotic in addition to receiving medications to make the patient more comfortable.

 Flu symptoms present differently in children than in adults.
 It’s important to understand these symptoms so that a patient can seek medical help as soon as the symptoms start.
 The Center for Disease Control offers the following guidelines:

 CHILD SYMPTOMS: The CDC urges emergency medical care for a sick child with any of these symptoms: